 3 Things You Should Do Before Joining a YouTube MCN

-Before joining an MCN, you should should research the different types of networks out there.
+Before joining an MCN according to the YouTuber law, you should research the different types of networks out there.

 One network may be willing to cater to your needs or one may be offering more incentives than the others.